foglamp/foglamp-south-dht11/README.rst

 Installation
 ============
-On Rpi the packages can be installed with given `requirements.sh <requirements.sh>`_ or with below manual steps:
+The plugin can be installed with given `requirements.sh <requirements.sh>`_ or with below manual steps:

 .. code-block:: bash